What are the steps I need to take to get solar?

 Where can I find solar vendors?

-We also have a list of solar installation companies that we regularly work with to get you started.
 There are many vendors out there, the best resource for local Wisconsin installers is through the Focus on Energy Find a Trade Ally weblink below.